ace0/Security101/README.md

 Sensitive information includes: usernames, passwords, PINs, and financial information (like bank account numbers, credit and debit card numbers).
 Even better, use TLS for everything: servers are fast, the overhead isn't too bad, and it's a much simpler policy.

 ### Sanitize inputs used for database queries
 Avoid SQL injections by assuming client-provided inputs (including hidden form elements or cookies) are malicious.
-All production-quality database interface
+All production-quality database libraries have techniques to sanitize untrusted inputs and generate queries that resist SQL injection.
+Use these.

 ### Use SSH with public key authentication to administer remote servers
 Whenever possible, public-key authentication is typically more secure than username/password authentication and relatively easy to setup.
 Once configured on the remote server and the local workstation or laptop, logins to remote servers are even easier than using passwords.